CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter A - Lunar Eclipses.md

 Where $\pi$ is the equatorial horizontal parallax of the Moon, $s'$ is the apparent radius of the Sun, and $\pi'$ is the equatorial horizontal parallax of the Sun.\
 The above is the case for total lunar eclipse.
 For penumbral lunar eclipses, the apparent radius of the Earth's penumbra is given as $\pi + s' + \pi'$.

-Now putting the least angular separation between the Moon and the shadow of the Earth as $\Sigma$, and the angular size of the Earth's penumbra as $f_1$ and the angular size of the umbra as $f_2$, we have:
+Now putting the least angular separation between the Moon and the shadow of the Earth as $\Sigma$, and the angular radius of the Earth's penumbra as $f_1$ and the angular radius of the umbra as $f_2$, we have:
 ```math
 \begin{align}
 f_1 &= \pi + s' + \pi'\\